roboticist-tav/diego_documentation/docs/lexicon/crosschain.md

 For the other two nodes in _fig.
 2_ (mustard and green) have a dialogue between each other.
 In this case each node still keeps their own ledger but for every conversation between each node they keep a crossed chain of each others conversations.
 Mustard node keeps records of  its conversations and all conversations of green node (that it hears) as a chain on another chain, and _visa versa_.

 All dialogues are possible, for instance, _fig.
-3_ depicts the purple node having a one way conversation with the mustard node and the green node...
+3_ depicts the purple node having a one way conversation with the mustard node and the green node…

 | ![Dual One-way Dialogue](https://raw.githubusercontent.com/tavman7/diego.github.io/main/_img/dual_oneway_dialogue.jpg "Dual One-way Dialogue") |
 | :---: |
 | *fig. 2: Dual One-way Dialogue* |

 Then _fig.
-4_ shows a conversation relayed from mustard node to green node through purple node...
+4_ shows a conversation relayed from mustard node to green node through purple node…

 | ![Relayed Dialogue](https://raw.githubusercontent.com/tavman7/diego.github.io/main/_img/realyed_dialogue.jpg "Relayed Dialogue") |
 | :---: |